Samsung/tizen-docs/docs/application/native/guides/multimedia/stream-recorder.md

 To get and set information about video and audio encoding:

 1. To get a list of video codecs your device supports, call the `streamrecorder_foreach_supported_video_encoder()` function.
-One of its parameters is a callback, which is called for each codec supported for the given stream recorder.In the following example, the codec of the stream recorder is set to the first found supported codec.
+One of its parameters is a callback, which is called for each codec supported for the given stream recorder.

+    In the following example, the codec of the stream recorder is set to the first found supported codec.

     ```
     streamrecorder_video_codec_supported_codec;